YAML schema reference for defining a Data Graph with the Rudder CLI — entities, events, and relationships.

 List

-Per-column overrides that give warehouse columns a marketer-friendly alias (display_name) and optional description, surfaced in the Audience Builder.
+Per-column overrides that give warehouse columns a marketer-friendly alias (display_name) and an optional description (both surfaced in the Audience Builder), and a PII flag (pii_mask) that masks the column’s values in the Data Graph preview.

 Entity: A dimension-like table representing a business object (Customers, Products, Stores).
 Use type: entity and set primary_id.